Wheel Tension Balance Web App

 Effect of Torsion Applied at Hub

-Figure 4 is a wheel that was stressed and documented with the WTB app.
-The points of the star shape are the pulling spokes, which jumped up in tension.
+The points of the star shape in figure 5 are the pulling spokes, which jumped up in tension.
 The inward points are the pushing spokes, showing a drop in tension.
 The harder you push the cranks, the more dramatic the effect.
 Remember this occurs twice per crank revolution, once for each power stroke.

 A similar torsion or twisting load is applied through the spokes by rotor disc braking.
 The load and stress on spokes from a rotor disc during braking can be much greater compared to the stress of pedaling.
 The rim caliper brakes, however, do not apply braking force through the spokes in the same way.